-Starting with YARA 3.0 you can extend its features by using modules.
-With modules you can define data structures and functions which can be later used from your rules to express more complex and refined conditions.
+For the first time ever, in YARA 3.0 you can extend its features to express more complex and refined conditions.
+YARA 3.0 does this by employing modules, which you can use to define data structures and functions, which can be later used from within your rules.
 You can see some examples of what a module can do in the Using modules section.

-The purpose of this sections is teaching you how to create your own modules for giving YARA that cool feature you always dreamed of.
+The purpose of the following sections is to teach you how to create your own modules for giving YARA that cool feature you always dreamed of.